 Feel free to experiment with your spice rack and your must-have condiments.
 These spice combos make anything taste great!

 - Fresh lime, cilantro and red pepper flakes for Mexican-inspired meats, soups, fish and vegetables

 - Lemon, olive oil and fresh garlic for Mediterranean-style fish or salads

 - Mustard, olive oil and lemon for grilled vegetables, salads and chicken; you can give this a little kick by using spicy mustard instead of yellow

 - Cilantro, Avocado, and lemon puree, which adds a crisp flair to vegetables and salads.

-- Curry powder for Indian flavors.
+- Curry powder or Muchi Curry (available at Whole Foods) for Indian flavors.

 - Ginger, garlic and red onion, which is great for all meats.
 This is the base used for Chicken Tikka.

 - Oregano, basil, and thyme for Italian-inspired meals great for vegetables, chicken and fish.